HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 #### Provider Submits Solicited Attachments

-The Provider POSTs the `[$submit-attachment]` operation and its payload to the Payer's endpoint.
+The Provider POSTs the [`$submit-attachment`] operation and its payload to the Payer's endpoint.
 As stated above, the Payer endpoint is communicated to the Payer in the CDex Task Attachment Request Profile.
-The same data elements sent in the request for attachments are echoed back when submitting the attachments using the `[$submit-attachment]` operation.
-The mappings between the corresponding data communicated in the CDex Request Attachment Profile elements and the `[$submit-attachment]` parameters are shown in the table below:
+The same data elements sent in the request for attachments are echoed back when submitting the attachments using the [`$submit-attachment`] operation.
+The table in the introduction to this section summarizes the mapping between the CDex Request Attachment Profile elements and the [`$submit-attachment`] parameters.

-{% include attachments_to_requests.md %}

 These parameters are documented in more detail below.

 **Request**